(Zuul is defeated by God Mars

 - The Acari X parasitoids from the Ryugu Shelter arc seem to function similarly, except they seem able to live for a good few months before any effect is really noticed.

 - The aliens in the seinen manga Parasyte, but only if they manage to reach their host's head.
 The protagonist manages to trap an alien in his right hand.
+Another character was "lucky" enough to avoid being taken over completely, but only because the alien was forced to take over his throat and lower jaw.

 - One of the latter theories presented in Higurashi no Naku Koro ni, is that Hinamizawa Syndrome is caused by parasites who live inside humans.
 Hifumi Takano said that the parasites will control a person's thoughts, leading them to become paranoid and developing a persecution complex.
 In Tsumihoroboshi, Rena's theory that she got later on in the arc from Miyo Takano's scrapbooks fits this Trope to a T.